The 21st IFIP INTERNATIONAL CONFERENCE ON ENTERTAINMENT COMPUTING

 We are fully aware that the situation regarding Covid-19 is a cause for concern.
 We aim to have the conference onsite, and are confident that this will be possible.
 However, we will of course carefully monitor the situation and take the necessary action in case of lockdowns or travel restrictions, in order to provide a hybrid or online conference.

 All accepted papers will be indexed by EI, and be published in book form in the Springer Lecture Notes in Computer Science (LNCS) series.
 In addition, selected best papers from the conference will be invited for submission of an extended version to a special issue of Entertainment Computing (published by Elsevier).
+In order for a paper to be published in the proceedings, at least one author has to register and present at the conference.

 In addition, this edition will feature a special track where authors of selected recent papers from the Journal of Entertainment Computing (Elsevier), will be invited to present their work at the conference.